-To access store database via direct connection, you are supposed to input the following details:
+To access store data directly, you are supposed to input the following details:

-- Host address – this fields stands for name of your website, without http://www. prefix (IP address can also be used)
+- Host address – this field stands for name of your website, without http://www. prefix (IP address can also be used)

-- Port – commonly 3306 should be indicated in this field
+- Port – commonly 3306 port should be indicated here

-- Username, password, database name – these credentials, necessary to get connected to database are available in settings.inc.php file.
-To reach it you have to connect to the server via FTP client and find config folder.
+- Username, password, database name – these credentials are available in settings.inc.php file.
+To view them you have to connect to the server via FTP client and find config folder.
 There you will find settings.inc.php file with database name, username and password.

 Direct Connection Through HTTP Tunnel

-If you want to access database using this type of connection, check corresponding radio and proceed with the following:
+If you decided to use this type of connection, check corresponding ratio and proceed with the following: